IGB-CNRG/Connect/doc/SPEC.md

 The individual steps of each workflow will be stored in the database so that they can be modified relatively easily without reprogramming anything (when possible).

-#### New Member Workflow
+#### Membership Workflow

-There are three entry points to the new member workflow:
+There are two entry points to the new member workflow:

-1. HR or Op/Fac creates the new member (very briefly including name and username).
-Their LDAP account is automatically created and they are sent a link to sign in and complete the entry form.
+1. HR or Op/Fac can send the new member a link to fill out the form

-2. HR or Op/Fac enters the new members' email to send a unique one-time registration link.
-The new member can use that link to access their entry form

-3. HR or Op/Fac can bring up an entry form and allow the new member to fill out the form in person.
+2. HR or Op/Fac can bring up an entry form and allow the new member to fill out the form in person.

 However the workflow was initiated, it continues as follows: